Yana Batyrshina holds another master class in Baku

 By Abdul Kerimkhanov

-The official Ambassador of the 37ths Rhythmic Gymnastics World Championships in Baku, multiple world champion and silver medalist of the 1996 Olympics, Yana Batyrshina, held another master class for gymnastics lovers in Baku.
+The official Ambassador of the 37th Rhythmic Gymnastics World Championships in Baku, multiple world champion and silver medalist of the 1996 Olympics, Yana Batyrshina, held another master class for gymnastics lovers in Baku.

 In the beginning, a warm-up in a sitting position was carried out.
 Following this, future athletes rotated both legs alternately to the sides, and also learned to connect the heels of their legs.